Phone : +370 (5) 204-1903

 Powerful open-source software called Linux was initially introduced in 1991.
 It is based on the Unix operating system and has been deployed on various gadgets, including supercomputers and cellphones.
+In this comprehensive guide, we will walk you through the step-by-step process on how to list running services in Linux and methods to list running services Linux Ubuntu.

 The dependability, adaptability, and security aspects of Linux are well known.
 It can be utilized alone or as a component of a bigger networked system.